OCSDB/learning-algorithms-ZachFaria/cubeLog.md

 ## Log Date: Thursday December 20th 2018/Friday December 21st 2018
 1. What did I try to learn?
 - Main focus on trying to understand P2L as well as when (which case) to use which algorithm for both OLL and P2L
-- To successfully solve the first face
+- To successfully solve the first face efficiently
--
+- To start to memorize some of the algorithms
 2. How did I try to learn it?
 - A lot more practice
 - Used the PDF for the algorithms
--
+- Asked some other people who understood these algorithms better than myself
 3. What were the end results?
-- Can solve the first two layers
+- Can solve the first two layers (still need the algorithms for the OLL to solve the second layer and the first layer takes me longer than it should)
--
--
+- I know the cases to use OLL but still have trouble with P2L
+- Although I didn't time myself in front of my teacher, for now the beginners method seems to be much faster for me at the moment until I can grasp the Ortega method
+- Determined to learn the Ortega Method (one day)